ubercorb77/ubercorb77.github.io/index.md

 ### Data only (view only, not a calculator)
 - [Spare Targets](https://docs.google.com/spreadsheets/d/1sZUKxdddEp4zYlZGXfuI75RjdbisBEGYA3skklf41mw/edit?usp=sharing) (where you should target for different pins if you throw 100% straight)
   - Sheets 1-2 are calculators, 3rd sheet is data/results from 2nd sheet calculator

+## 3D printing
+- Bowling Mini Pro-Sect
+  - measures 3.5 inches on each side, total of 7 inches
+  - 0.25 inches width
+  - 0.5 inches width: with middle line, with modified middle line
+- Phone Stand (insert measurements)
+  - custom designed for the measurements of an iPhone XS with a Spigen Liquid Air case
+- Phone Stand 2
+  - adjustable but not as secure

 ## TI-Basic
 These are text files of the code.
 These are my versions of the game, and there are probably more efficient ways to code these.